-I got an IUD…that helped a bit…I went gluten free, dairy free, egg free and also took out caffeine…that helped a lot.
+I got an IUD…that helped a bit…I went gluten-free, dairy-free, egg-free and also took out caffeine… which helped a lot.
 I have since taken out alcohol and that helped a lot as well.
 My digestion transformed and so did my periods.

 Should I Book It Again?

-I was considering having my IUD taken out and then I started thinking that surgery had been a reason why I got the IUD i the first place….Did I still want surgery?
+I was considering having my IUD taken out and then I started thinking that surgery had been a reason why I got the IUD in the first place….Did I still want surgery?

 As I was contemplating this, my periods stopped and I started experiencing dryness and some irritation/burning in my vagina and hot flashes.
 I also started to become very symptomatic from my rectocele.
 I reflected on why I had considered surgery in the first place.